2.1 Macroeconomic statistics (IMF)

 • The monthly edition of IFS is available to subscribers on the Internet and the complete searchable IFS database has become available since January 2002.

 • The IMF continued its contribution to the Technical Advisory Group of the International Comparisons Program (ICP) based at the World Bank.
 The ICP produces international price indices called purchasing power parities that allow comparison of GDP volume levels among countries for a benchmark year, most recently for 2005.
 In December 2007, the ICP issued purchasing power parities from its 2005 benchmark round that were subsequently used in the World Economic Outlook and IFS publications.
 The new price indices also were used in producing the ICP's GDP volume data for IMF member countries at purchasing power parity.
-The Fund is also participating in preparation for the upcoming 2011 round of the ICP and is contributing to its Handbook.
+The Fund is also participating in preparation for the release of 2011 round of the ICP and has contributed to its Handbook.